 This section defines and explains the concrete syntax of the whole STM-LIB language.
 The adopted syntax is attribute-based and Lisp-like.
-Its design was driven more by the goal of simplifying parsing than facilitating human readability.
+Its design was driven more by the goal of simplifying parsing than that of facilitating human readability.
 Preferring ease of parsing over readability is reasonable in this context because it is expected not only that SMT-LIB benchmarks will be typically read by solvers but also that, by and large, they will be produced in the first place by automated tools like verification condition generators or translators from other formats.
-An alternative concrete syntax, more readable for human users, and a translation from the current concrete syntax might be defined in a later version of the format.
+An alternative concrete syntax, more readable for human users, and a translation from the current concrete syntax may be defined in a later version of the format.
 Another translation of the format, this time into XML syntax, is also planned for inclusion in the next version.
-We also plan to make SMT-LIB benchmarks available in XML format, to facilitate their use further.

-In the BNF-style production rules that define the concrete syntax, terminal symbols are denoted by sequences of characters in typewriter font.
-Syntactical categories are denoted by text in angular braces and slanted font.
+In the BNF-style production rules that define the concrete syntax, terminal symbols are denoted by case sensitive sequences of characters in typewriter font.
+Syntactical categories (non-terminal symbols) are denoted by text in angular braces and slanted font.

 For simplicity, white space symbols are not modeled in the rules.
-It is understood though that, as usual, every two successive terminals in an actual expression must be separated by one or more white space characters, unless one of them is a parenthesis.
+It is understood though that, as usual, any two adjacent non-terminals in a rule are to be separated by one or more white space characters.
+In the case of two adjacent terminals or a terminal and a non-terminal, no white spaces are allowed in between unless one of the terminals is one of these symbols: $(, ), [, ], (, {, and })$ .

-The syntactical category $\langle user_value \rangle$ , used in the following concrete grammar specifications for the value of user-defined annotations or attributes, is left underspecified in this document.
+The syntactical category $\langle user\value \rangle$ , used in the following concrete grammar specifications for the value of user-defined annotations or attributes, is left underspecified in this document.
 The specification of the precise format of a particular user defined value is intentionally left to the user who decides to introduce the new attribute.
 The only constraint imposed on a user-defined value is that it start with an open brace and end with closed brace.
-The reason for the enclosing braces is that userdefined attributes are not part of the official SMT-LIB format.
+The reason for the enclosing braces is that user-defined attributes are not part of the official SMT-LIB format.
 A system compliant with the format is only required to accept them as input, but need not support any of them.
 Now, user defined attribute names are easily parsed (and possibly ignored) because they have the same format as predefined attributes but are not predefined.
 User-defined values are easily parsed (and possibly ignored) because they are enclosed in braces.
 For increased flexibility, we follow the common practice of allowing C-style escape sequences.
-More concretely, the open and closed brace characters can occur within a user value provided they are preceded by the backslash symbol ( $\{ \}$ ).
-A similar convention applies to the value of text attributes, which are enclosed in double quotes (").
-There, escaped double quotes are allowed in the text.
-To simplify the concrete language specification below, we treat the sequences $\{, \}$ and " as single characters.
+More concretely, the open and closed brace characters can occur within a user value provided they are preceded by the backslash symbol (as in \{).
+A similar convention applies to the value of text attributes, which are enclosed in double quotes.
+There, escaped double quotes (") are allowed in the text.

 As with the abstract syntax, the production rules of the concrete syntax define a superset of the legal expressions.
-The subset of legal expression is the one that
+The subset of legal expressions is the one that satisfies the same constraints defined for the abstract syntax.